 (3) Recommended Reading.
 As you enjoy being disconnected from the modern world, don’t forget to bring along a book or two.
 We’ve put together a recommended reading list on Pinterest covering a diversity of topics, from wildlife to human history.

 (4) Regional Tourism Guide.
-The Reserve region is full of cultural, community, and recreational activities and attractions.
-Find out where to see dinosaurs, how to get on the water, what other birding opportunities exist off-Reserve in this guide from the Missouri River Country tourism office.
+The prairie is full of cultural, community, and recreational activities and attractions.
+Find out where to see dinosaurs, how to get on the water, and what other birding opportunities exist outside of the prairie in this guide from the Missouri River Country tourism office.

 And don’t forget to tell us about your trip when you get home!
 Submit your visitors easily with our online form.